 Choose an inclusive call package

 Thankfully, the way calling packages are offered on broadband and phone deals is pretty universal.
-Although the names and the minutiae of the small print may vary slightly between providers, they all largely offer the same four levels of call inclusivity.
+Although the names and the minutiae of the small print may vary slightly between providers, they all largely offer the same four or five levels of call inclusivity.
 These are…

 - Pay-as-you-go (PAYG) calls: This is exactly as it sounds and is the same across all providers where offered.
 You make a call and you pay for it at whatever the providers’ standard rates are